-H.L Constructions based in Goa, exported a consignment of construction items to Orissa with the help of ‘Marina Transporters’.
+H.L Constructions based in Goa exported a consignment of construction items to Orissa with the help of ‘Marina Transporters’.
 The consignment had to reach Orissa within 4 days of transit.
 However, the ship caught fire on its way.
-Most of the items on the ship got damaged.
+Most of the items suffered damages.
 The crew members could not control the fire.
-They eventually deserted the ship and were rescued with the help of a rescue boat.
+The ship was deserted and people were rescued with the help of a rescue boat.
 The owner of the ship (Marina Transporters) immediately informed the insurance company about the incident.

-A surveyor was sent who found out that the ship was totally damaged and it could not be restored.
-The fire was caused due to a short circuit in the vessel’s engine.
+A surveyor was appointed to investigate the matter.
+He concluded that the ship suffered complete damages and it could not be restored.
+A short circuit in the vessel’s engine caused the fire.
 The surveyor helped the owners of the ship to claim the marine inland transit insurance.
-The increased value clause in the insurance policy helped them to achieve additional 20% of the insured value.
+The increased value clause in the insurance policy helped them to achieve an additional 20% of the insured value.